OUR LEADERSHIP TEAM

 Rachel holds a Master’s degree in Secondary Education from Cabrini College and a Bachelor’s degree in History from the University of Pennsylvania.
 She has taught History, Reading, Writing, Leadership and English as a Second Language in both middle and high school settings.
 Prior to teaching, Rachel worked as a journalist for several years.
 Rachel and her husband Daniel live in Brookline, MA with their daughter, Elena, and son Jason.

-Colleen Souza, SLP
+Colleen Dankers, SLP

 Colleen has been with Engaging Minds since 2012 when she came on board as an instructor.
 She has a Master’s Degree in Speech Language Pathology from Emerson College and has worked as a Speech Language Pathologist for over 13 years across a variety of educational and health care settings with...